 With that change in mindset, I did.
 After an evening launch from L’Aiguille Grive I soon found myself circling over four hundred meters above my takeoff and still climbing.
 It was a truly unique feeling to be hoisted high above the mountains by the forces of nature alone.
 I looked down at my instruments and saw I had climbed to over 3000m.
 I was overcome with joy as I had finally achieved my goal for the trip as well as a long held ambition, I had learned to go up.

 When I returned to Scotland I was very motivated to continue my paragliding progression and soon felt that my goal to learn to climb on a paraglider, was only partially complete.
 I had learned to thermal, but I had done it in the Alps where good conditions are very reliable.
-After a few bomb outs on excellent forecasts it soon occurred to me that repeating my performance with a good thermic flight in Scotland could be much more challenging.
-Equally though flying above my home mountains would probably offer unique rewards and incredible scenery, so I was up for the challenge.
+After a few bomb outs despite excellent forecasts it soon occurred to me that repeating my performance with a good thermic flight in Scotland would be much more challenging.
+Equally though, flying above my home mountains would probably be uniquely rewarding with mind blowing view, so I was up for the challenge.

 All I can say now is that it’s been an incredible learning process so far and i’m really looking forward to the next steps in my paragliding progression.
 I excited to see what is possible with this new capability and how it can be combined with other mountain sports 😉